appium/appium/packages/appium/docs/en/developing/build-drivers.md

    mode!
 1. The `executeMethod` helper will reject with an error if a script name doesn't match one of the script names defined as a command in `executeMethodMap`, or if there are missing parameters.

+One of the nice things about the Execute Method strategy is that methods implemented in this way will be available via the classic or BiDi interfaces (since they will result in the same Appium handlers being called).

 ### Build Appium Doctor checks